-Basic earnings per share (EPS) is calculated by dividing the profit attributable to equity holders of the company by the weighted average number of ordinary shares outstanding at the end of the reporting year.
+Basic earnings per share (EPS) is calculated by dividing the profit attributable to equity holders of the Company by the weighted average number of ordinary shares outstanding at the end of the reporting year.

-Profit attributable to shareholders of the Company (N' 000) 1,439,409 1,891,702 Weighted average number of ordinary shares in issue ('000) 599,966 599,966 Basic Earnings per share (Naira) 2.40 3.15 b
+31 March 2025 31 March 2024 Profit attributable to shareholders of the Company (N' 000) 9,995,745 1,439,409 Weighted average number of ordinary shares in issue ('000) 599,966 599,966 Basic Earnings per share (Naira) 16.66 2.40 a) The average number of employees, excluding Directors, employed by the Company during the year was as follows:

-Diluted EPS is the same as the Basic earnings per share as there are no potential securities convertible to ordinary shares
+Diluted EPS is the same as the Basic earnings per share as there are no potential securities convertible to ordinary shares.